focus-editor/focus/LOG.md

     - Have a user error log - with an icon in the title bar to toggle it

 - Add logging calls to buffer backup code
     - Make sure the logger writes to logs in the session folder (buffered)
+        - Make a custom logger which writes to files in the session

 - Projects
     - Save layout state alongside project (change the project file to "state") - have a version at the top